Chatlada-Nina/serenity-relax-and-spa/README.md

 ### Navigation bar

-- The responsive navigation bar including link to the Homepage, Spa programs, Contact and Booking button found on all pages to make it as easy as possible for users.
+- The responsive navigation bar including link to the Home page, Spa programs, Contact and Booking button found on all pages to make it accessible as possible for users.
-- The nevigation bar allow the users to go to pages without having to revert to the previous page.
+- The nevigation bar allow the users to go to pages without having to return to the previous page.

 ### Header